AIFahim/tugstugi-whisper-infer-w-wo-punc/README.md

-# tugstusi infer whisper medium with and without punctuations
+# tugstugi infer whisper medium with and without punctuations